bcoles/kasld/README.md

 At phase boundaries the orchestrator runs a set of inference plugins compiled directly into the orchestrator binary.
-Plugins read collected results and tighten the memory section constraint bounds used during validation.
+Plugins read collected results and tighten layout constraint bounds (`text_base_min/max`, `page_offset_min/max`, `phys_base_min/max`, etc.).
 The commutativity invariant — plugins may only tighten bounds, never widen them — means plugin order within a phase is irrelevant.

 Inference plugins run in four phases: